Ratatam123/HappyRent/README.md

 This Web App was created as part of the Fullstack Web development course by Udacity.
 Users of the App are authorized via OAuth2 (Google as a provider) and can create, read, update and delete ("CRUD" functionality) offers for their real estate after logging in.
-For now, the Application only runs locally and is equipped with a sqlite database in the backend.
+For now, the application only runs locally and is equipped with a sqlite database in the backend.

 ## Prerequisites